civicrm/civicrm-user-guide/docs/email/set-up.md

 Configuration**, especially **Adding an incoming email account for handling bounces or auto filing to CiviMail**, in **Initial Set-Up** for more details).

+### Allowing users to edit inbound e-mails

+Activities created by CiviCRM as a result of email-to-activity processing are not editable by users, as there is a restriction enforced on the Inbound Email activity type.
+To allow users to be able to edit these activities, an administrator can enable the **CiviCRM: edit inbound email basic information** or the **CiviCRM: edit inbound email basic information and content** permissions for the roles that require it.

+**CiviCRM: edit inbound email basic information** will allow users to edit every field of the activity, except the original message, stored int the activity's details.

+**CiviCRM: edit inbound email basic information and content** will allow users to edit every field of the activity, including the original message's content.